codycarroll/regression_f24/README.md

 - Understand how to use dichotomous dependent variables, indicator (or dummy) independent variables, and interaction terms;

-- communicate the results of complete and well-reasoned regression analysis as an data analyst; and
+- Communicate the results of complete and well-reasoned regression analysis as an data analyst; and

-- critically evaluate and apply theoretical and applied concepts in statistical inference, honing your ability to engage with advanced statistical research and methodology.
+- Critically evaluate and apply theoretical and applied concepts in statistical inference, honing your ability to engage with advanced statistical research and methodology.

 ## Course Tenets: